 To make your shrimp look like the shrimp at Panda Express, you don’t want them tightly curled up when they fry.
 You can keep them from curling by pinching the tail end of each shrimp after it has been floured and dipping it into the batter headfirst.
 When you pull it out, the weight of the batter will help unfurl the shrimp a bit, and if you then lower it slowly into the oil it will mostly stay that way.

 When all the shrimp have been fried, bake them in the oven so that they are crispy and warm, then toss the shrimp and the nuts in the sweet honey sauce and serve.
-You'll swear you're eating Panda Express Honey Walnut Shrimp straight from the restaurant.
+With my Panda Express Honey Walnut Shrimp copycat recipe, you'll swear the dish is straight from the restaurant.

 The problem with adding sauce to fried food is that the wet sauce makes the crunchy fried food not so crunchy.
 Panda Express manages to keep the crispy beef in Beijing Beef crispy even though it may be sitting for over 20 minutes in the sauce on its way to a hungry you.
 My early attempts at hacking my favorite dish at the massive Chinese food chain all resulted in gummy, soggy beef pieces that were more like flat dumplings than the delicious, crunchy strips of joy they were meant to be.